mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 - **Smaller, less risky deployments:** since the amount of changes in each deployment is much smaller, fewer things can go wrong.
-And if anything goes wrong, it’s much easier to find the root cause since the amounts of changes that need to be examined is much smaller.
+And if anything goes wrong, it’s much easier to find the root cause since the amounts of changes that need to be examined is considerably smaller.
 - **No delay between completion of a task and potential rework:** since each branch/task is deployed immediately after its completion, the deployment is an integral part of the work on the task.
 If anything goes wrong during